 It is not always possible to prevent anxiety disorders.
 However, if you have symptoms associated with anxiety disorders, you can act now.
 Advice on maintaining good mental health will help you change certain lifestyle habits.
 These changes will help you eliminate factors that worsen or maintain your condition.

 Anxiety disorders do not have a single cause.
 A combination of several factors results in the onset of symptoms.
 The following are examples of these factors:

 In adults, women are more affected by anxiety disorder.

 Resources are available for help and to obtain further information about anxiety disorders:

 To receive care or services, or to find a psychotherapist with whom you are comfortable, contact one of the following resources:

-To find contact information for your family medicine clinic, your integrated health and social services centre (CISSS) or your integrated university health and social services centre (CIUSSS), go to Finding a Resource.
+To find contact information for your family medicine clinic, your CISSS or your CIUSSS, go to Finding a Resource.